A Primer on How to Calculate Earnings Per Share

 Comparing Stock Prices

-Simply comparing the price of two stocks means nothing, and you can find out more about why in the article “Why Per-Share Price is Not Important."
+Simply comparing the price of two stocks means nothing.
 Similarly, comparing the earnings of one company to another really doesn’t make sense, either, because using the raw numbers ignores the fact that the two companies undoubtedly have a different number of outstanding shares, among other differences.

 It makes sense to use EPS as a comparison tool.
 For example, say that companies A and B both have $100 in net income.
 Company A has only 10 shares of stock outstanding, while company B has 50 shares outstanding.
 Company A has significantly higher earnings per share, and owning company A's stock will likely reward you more, especially if the company pays dividends because the same earnings are spread over 10 shareholders instead of 50.